 Clark Tenakhongva was born in Keams Canyon in 1957 and was raised in the Third Mesa village of Hotevilla.
 His father is of the Corn and Water clans.
 His mother is of the Rabbit and Tobacco clans.
 He is a respected traditional cultural practitioner and has a lifetime of experience singing Hopi songs.
 Clark has been invited to sing on stages around the world, has four recordings on Canyon Records, and has won numerous awards for both his music and katsina carvings.

 Gary Stroutsos is a master flute player whose contemplative music and time-honored stories evoke the lands and cultures that he has studied over his 35-year career.
 Gary was a founding artist for Makoché Records, dedicated to the music of American Indian artists, and was the only non-native invited to record on that label.
-His discography includes over 40 acclaimed recordings, including Remembering the Songs, which celebrates the old songs of the Zuni, Salish and Navajo.
+His discography includes over 40 acclaimed recordings, including Remembering the Songs, which celebrates the old songs of three indigenous tribes.

 Photo by Shawn O'Brien